Sale Sharks 22-20 Saracens: Alex Sanderson's side stay top of Premiership after nail-biting win

 Ford saw a late penalty attempt strike a post, but in the end that was inconsequential as the near 10,000-strong home crowd went on to celebrate a truly hard-earned victory.

-The other match on Friday night saw Bristol Bears beat Newcastle Falcons 21-13 at Kingston Park.
+Bristol Bears made it back-to-back Gallagher Premiership wins after producing a gritty away display to beat winless Newcastle 21-13 at Kingston Park.

+An early try from hooker Harry Thacker preceded Louie Johnson's penalty in first-half stoppage time to hand the Bears a 7-3 advantage at the break.

+Rory Jennings' superb kick reduced the deficit to a single point but there was no comeback on the cards despite relentless pressure on a heroic visiting backline.